-We were asked not to ask questions about the politics until we left the country.
+We were told not to ask questions about the politics until we left the country.
 There are said to be many spies about and it is unwise to speak publicly about these issues.

 The currency actually has an expiration date printed on it.
 It takes millions in the local currency to buy anything and the notes are numbered accordingly.

-You can learn about my novels on this site at books, or go to Amazon and look up one, like “The Adventures of the Smith Family” and many other novels written by R. C. Hand
+You can learn about my novels on this site at books, or go to Amazon and look up “The Adventures of the Smith Family” and many other novels written by R. C. Hand.